yogsototh/krambook/README.md

 Another good point with LaTeX and markdown is that you write only in text file and you can then version these file using `git` for example.

-The point of this project is to add the ability to write macros in Markdown (kramdown to be more precise).
+The purposes of this project are
+- Handle long documents by:
+  - adding macros to kramdown
+  - working with many small and versionnable text files
+- generate high-quality PDF _and_ HTML documents.

 For now, the power of this superset of kramdown syntax is _not_ Turing complete.
 You can declare macros, but without any parameters and you cannot use already declared macros inside other macros declaration.